SploadedCasino/SploadedCasino.github.io/PATCH_NOTES.md

 # Patch Notes

+## Version 1.1.1 - October 19, 2024
+- Fixed some bugs with the Blackjack.
+- Fixed bugs with the navigation menu.

 ## Version 1.1.0 - October 18, 2024
 - Polished release of Blackjack; some bugs regarding betting money were fixed.
 - Added navigation menu.